-Drop Off Scheduling is open August 23 – September 1.
+Find the dates that you can register for drop-off scheduling here.
 It isn’t until you start sorting through your items that you know how much you have to sell.
 In the past, up to 50% of consignors who scheduled a spot early had to cancel, and many (many) people who wanted spots never got one because they were full.

 To sign up for DROP-OFF SCHEDULING, log in to the Consignor Portal (the same place you print barcodes).
 Please only schedule yourself for a slot if you KNOW that you need it.
 If you take a slot and don’t need it, and subsequently remove yourself towards the beginning of the sale, it causes issues for those looking for a slot.
 After the deadline, all scheduling is done manually and is hard for everyone involved to manage.
 Thank you for understanding!

 Drop Off Scheduling is only for people who are bringing 5 or more full bins/boxes/large bags of items (not including large items or partially filled bins)!
 If you bring less than this, you will be directed back to the general consignor lines to wait for a check-in and will not be eligible for Drop-Off Scheduling at future sales.

 Consignors are asked to not bring more than 10 bins of clothing.
 Half-Pint organizers and volunteers have the right to turn away clothing for any reason, and especially watch for items that are out-of-date.
 They also may turn away items that exceed the 10 bins of clothing.

 The number of slots allotted for scheduled drop-off is determined based on traffic from past sales.
 If you find that none of the times available work for you, you are welcome to come whenever you like during the general drop-off hours and go through the regular lines/process!